Tobel158/buildspace-projects/Solidity_And_Smart_Contracts/Section_2/Lesson_1_Get_Your_Local_Ethereum_Network_Running.md

 npx hardhat
 ```

-Choose the option to create a sample project.
+Choose the option to create a basic sample project.
 Say yes to everything.

 The sample project will ask you to install hardhat-waffle and hardhat-ethers.
 These are other goodies we'll use later :).